open-mmlab/mmcv/docs/cnn.md

     initialize(model, init_cfg)
     ```

+   *However, we should be careful If we don't define `layer` key or `override` key, it will not initialize anything.*

-- Initialize weights with the pretrained model
+3. Initialize model with the pretrained model

     ```python
     import torch.nn as nn
     import torchvision.models as models
     from mmcv.cnn.utils.weight_init import initialize

-    # initialize weights with the whole model
+    # initialize model with pretrained model
     model = models.resnet50()
     init_cfg = dict(type='Pretrained',
                     checkpoint='torchvision://resnet50')